abertell/game/README.md

 Known Issues/Inconveniences
 -----
+* (WILL FIX) Bouncer behavior is buggy when advancing frame by frame, due to the bouncer animation resetting.
 * Hard to tell what mode you are in while flowing (campaign only)
 * Modify panel cannot be used after Singleplayer panel is opened
 * Flow "ghosts" don't disappear on loading save state (campaign only) (can avoid by leaving game unfreezed for a second before loading)